roseengineering/rfnanocli/README.md

 The frequencies for the measurement sweep are taken directly from the calibration file.

-However if the range of the frequency sweep is changed on the command line from that given in the calibration file, the calibration data will be interpolated to the new range.
+If the range of the frequency sweep is changed on the command line from that given in the calibration file, the calibration data will be interpolated to the new range.

 Remember, the frequency range cannot be changed when doing calibration.
-But during a measurement it can.
+But when making a measurement sweep it can.
-All calibration data within a calibration file must have same frequency sweep range.

 ## Measurement Report Formats